jamie2210/CI_MS3_RR/TESTING.md

       }
     }
 ```
- - This code worked until the page refreshed and the orginal settings returned, which prevented from it working properly.
+ - This code worked until the page refreshed and the original settings returned, which prevented from it working properly.
  - It then dawned on me that if use this function then it stops others being able to comment.
- - As a result I built a delete comment function in python
+ - As a result, I built a delete comment function in python

 ```python
 def delete_comment(rave_id):